jmquigley/gadgets/docs/lib/shared/props.md

 - `noripple: boolean (false)` - turns off the ripple effect for a button.
 - `selected: boolean (false)` - if true, then this component was selected via a mouse click (such as the ListItem).
 If false, then it was not clicked.
-- `sizing: Sizing (Sizing.normal)` - The font sizing for the control.
+- `sizing: Sizing (Sizing.normal)` - The component sizing for the control.
 It is set to `Sizing.normal` by default which represents 1.0em.
 - `style: object ({})` - an object of key value/pairs that represent CSS style settings
 - `visible: boolean (true)` - turns the display of this control on or off.
 If true, then the component can be seen.

-The `Sizing` enumeration contains the following values:

-- Sizing.xxsmall (20px, 0.5em)
-- Sizing.xsmall (24px, 0.75em)
-- Sizing.small (32px, 0.9em)
-- Sizing.medium/Sizing.normal (40px, 1.0em)
-- Sizing.large (48px, 1.25em)
-- Sizing.xlarge (64px, 1.5em)
-- Sizing.xxsmall (80px, 2.0em)

 The `Location` enumeration contains the following values: